 Of particular note is the Descent of Ishtar, who after leaving behind her seven vestments, goes to meet her twin (sometimes her older sister, sometimes her ‘counterpart’), the utterly black Goddess Ereshkigal, who rules the Lands of the Dead.
 Ereshkigal is a chthonic Goddess, literally of the Earth, and is depicted dwelling in the deepest, darkest, places.
 In some versions, Ereshkigal literally holds Ishtar down for three days, in others Ishtar dies.
 But at some point, they become one person.
 Ishtar integrates her dark twin.
 In the meantime, all sex has ceased on Earth, and no one is happy about it.
 The gods intervene, sending an intersex being down to ask Ereshkigal to sprinkle Ishtar with the waters of life.
 Ishtar comes back to life, and makes her way back to Earth, reclaiming her seven vestments as she goes.

-The metaphors here are obvious: get right with all that stuff that is at the very bottom of you, in your darkest, most hidden parts, because it IS you.
-If there are Devils to be met on the Underworld Journey, they surely will come from your own heart.
-Take off your ego, take off all the mental constructs you use to keep yourself buffered and disguised from yourself and the world and get real.
+Take off your ego, take off all the mental constructs you use to keep yourself buffered and disguised from yourself and the world, and get real.
 See yourself, with all your flaws, your mistakes, your shortcomings.
 And love them.
 Accept them.
 And don’t think you can push this work off onto other people, you have to deal with your issues, but when you come back from this inner journey, with this hard-won new appreciation for yourself, don’t be surprised if you find some people in your life that have been taking advantage of your apparent lack of self-understanding.
 Toss them out with the trash.

 Amazing to think people had this much self-awareness 5500 years ago.

-Ultimately, these ideas of ‘reaping’ and ‘balancing’ come together in an ‘accounting’ of your deeds for the last year, but we are also being faced with the responsibility of accounting for the deeds of others as well.
-We live in the wake of fever dreams of men who were poisoned by their guilt for their deeds and could not face their own Shadow Selves.
+Ultimately, these ideas of ‘reaping’ and ‘balancing’ come together in an ‘accounting’ of your deeds for the last year.
+But we are also being faced with the responsibility of accounting for the acts of others as well.
+We live in the wake of fever dreams of men who were poisoned by their guilt for their deeds and could not deal with their own Shadow Selves.
 The generations living now are faced with a reckoning of a covenant we did not sign.
 But here we are all the same.
-This is our check in on the micro and macrocosmic bar-tab of our lives.
+This is our check-in on the micro and macrocosmic bar-tab of our lives.
 You are reaping the harvest of your deeds and others.
 And when it comes time to look yourself in the eye, it’s much easier to face your mistakes knowing you have done everything you could to make amends, to balance out the scales.
 And this is what is going to get you through the Winter.
 Find a way to balance the Karmic Checkbook of your Soul.